xavigonzalvo/tictactoe/README.md

-#Tic-Tac-Toe learning with Reinforcement learning (RL)
+Tic-Tac-Toe learning with Reinforcement learning (RL)
 ======================================================

-Install protocol buffers from
-Install gflags from

 This is a simple RL library to train a Tic-Tac-Toe game using on-policy and off-policy algorithms.
 The RL learning code is fairly